 Memorability as an intrinsic attribute of faces would open new endeavors in the neuroscience of memory.
-The pioneering work of Scoville and Milner (1957) pointed to the hippocampus in the medial temporal lobe (MTL) as a key region implicated in long-term memory.
-Since then, other regions such as the amygdala (Cahill, Babinsky, Markowitsch, & McGaugh, 1995; Kleinhans, Johnson, Mahurin, Richards, Stegbauer, Greenson, Dawson, & Aylward, 2007) and perirhinal cortex (Wan, Aggleton, & Brown, 1999) have been identified as integral parts of the MTL memory system.
-Memorability as an intrinsic feature of an image would contribute to three outstanding questions in the neuroscience of memory: 1) What is the relationship between perception and memory?, 2) How do the relationships between high-level facial attributes and memorability play out in the brain?, and 3) To what extent are MTL substructures selective for particular stimuli (e.g., faces, scenes, objects)?
+The pioneering work of Scoville and Milner (1957) pointed to the hippocampus in the medial temporal lobe (MTL) as a key region implicated in longterm memory.
+Since then, other regions such as the amygdala (Cahill, Babinsky, Markowitsch, & McGaugh, 1995; Kleinhans et al., 2007) and perirhinal cortex (Wan, Aggleton, & Brown, 1999) have been identified as integral parts of the MTL memory system.
+Memorability as an intrinsic feature of an image would contribute to three outstanding questions in the neuroscience of memory: (a) What is the relationship between perception and memory? (b) How do the relationships between high-level facial attributes and memorability play out in the brain? (c) To what extent are MTL substructures selective for particular stimuli (e.g., faces, scenes, objects)?

-If face images do indeed have an intrinsic memorability, is face memorability perceptual in nature and how is it related to the encoding stage of memory (Shrager, Kirwan, & Squire, 2008)?
-In the neuroscience literature, memory and perception have often been studied separately, with each domain linked to different experimental paradigms (Bussey & Saksida, 2007), and associated with separate key cortical regions, such as the ventral visual stream for perception (Ishai, Ungerleider, Martin, Schouten, & Haxby, 1999) and the medial temporal lobe (MTL) for memory (Squire & Zola-Morgan, 1991).
-Only recently has the MTL been studied outside of an encapsulated box of memory, with studies looking at these regions in complex perceptual tasks, including the hippocampus for spatial processing and the perirhinal cortex for object processing (Bonnici, Kumaran, Chadwick, Weiskopf, Hassabis, & Maguire, 2012; Buckley & Gaffan, 2006; Lee, Yeung, & Barense, 2012; Murray & Richmond, 2001).
-Similarly, other work has looked at how activity in the MTL during the encoding phase affects later memory task performance

-(Knight, 1996; LaRocque, Smith, Carr, Witthoft, Grill-Spector, & Wagner, 2013; Shrager et al., 2008).
+If face images do indeed have an intrinsic memorability, is face memorability perceptual in nature, and how is it related to the encoding stage of memory (Shrager, Kirwan, & Squire, 2008)?
+In the neuroscience literature, memory and perception have often been studied separately, with each domain linked to different experimental paradigms (Bussey & Saksida, 2007) and associated with separate key cortical regions, such as the ventral visual stream for perception (Ishai, Ungerleider, Martin, Schouten, & Haxby, 1999) and the MTL for memory (Squire & Zola-Morgan, 1991).
+Only recently has the MTL been studied outside of an encapsulated box of memory, with studies looking at these regions in complex perceptual tasks, including the hippocampus for spatial processing and the perirhinal cortex for object processing (Bonnici et al., 2012; Buckley & Gaffan, 2006; Lee, Yeung, & Barense, 2012; Murray & Richmond, 2001).
+Similarly, other work has looked at how activity in the MTL during the encoding phase affects later memory task performance (Knight, 1996; LaRocque et al., 2013; Shrager et al., 2008).
 Knowing the memorability score of an image allows predictions on the encoding strength of a specific image when it is first perceived.
-This encoding strength can be generalized and reproduced in different people (Qin, van Marle, Hermans, & Fernández, 2011), and as such could allow one to compare observer-effects versus item-effects generalizable across observers.
+This encoding strength can be generalized and reproduced in different people (Qin, van Marle, Hermans, & Fernández, 2011) and as such could allow one to compare observer effects versus item effects generalizable across observers.

-With knowledge on which social, personality, and emotional traits are correlated with memorability, one can explore relationships between regions implicated in traits processing and MTL structures.
-For example, the own-race effect on face memory (Chiroro & Valentine, 1995; Meissner & Brigham, 2001) appears to cause differential activity in not only the MTL regions, but also fusiform regions selective to faces (Golby, Gabrieli, Chiao, & Eberhardt, 2001).
-In a similar vein, attractiveness of a face modulates responses in reward circuitry in the nucleus accumbens (Aharon, Etcoff, Ariely, Chabris, O'Connor, & Breiter, 2001) and trustworthiness modulates neural activity in the amygdala and the superior temporal sulcus (Winston, Strange, O'Doherty, & Dolan, 2002).
+With knowledge of which social, personality, and emotional traits are correlated with memorability, one can explore relationships between regions implicated in traits processing and MTL structures.
+For example, the own-race effect on face memory (Chiroro & Valentine, 1995; Meissner & Brigham, 2001) appears to cause differential activity in not only the MTL regions but also fusiform regions selective to faces (Golby, Gabrieli, Chiao, & Eberhardt, 2001).
+In a similar vein, attractiveness of a face modulates responses in reward circuitry in the nucleus accumbens (Aharon et al., 2001), and trustworthiness modulates neural activity in the amygdala and the superior temporal sulcus (Winston, Strange, O'Doherty, & Dolan, 2002).
 Additionally, faces that are more familiar (i.e., famous faces) cause differential activity and repetition effects in fusiform face regions (Eger, Schweinberger, Dolan, & Henson, 2005).
-Here, we will show through a behavioral study (Experiment 2) that several facial traits (including trustworthiness, attractiveness, and familiarity) explain a significant amount of the variance in face memorability.
-With knowledge on the perceptual traits that influence face memory, future neuroscientific study could examine the relations between these different processing modules in the brain.
+Here, we show through a behavioral study (Experiment 2) that several facial traits (including trustworthiness, attractiveness, and familiarity) explain a significant amount of the variance in face memorability.
+With knowledge of the perceptual traits that influence face memory, future neuroscientific study could examine the relations between these different processing modules in the brain.